What happened in the hours before, during and after a catastrophic deluge hit Texas Hill Country

 3 a.m.
 CT

-At Camp Mystic’s Bug House cabin, owner Dick Eastland and his son, Edward, a camp director, helped a group of girls – clutching pillows and blankets – evacuate in ankle-deep water to a nearby recreation hall, a 12-year-old camper told CNN.
+At Camp Mystic’s Bug House cabin, Eastland and his son, Edward, a camp director, helped a group of girls – clutching pillows and blankets – evacuate in ankle-deep water to the nearby recreation hall, a 12-year-old camper told CNN.
 With the water rapidly rising, the campers spent the night on the second floor, illuminated by flashlights.

 “Everyone was scared because there was water coming in,” said the girl, whose mother asked she not be identified to protect her privacy.